WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 - File Hide Items (List)
 - Enable hiding Registry Keys (Enable / Disable)
 - Registry Keys Items (List)
+- Debug Mode (Enable / Disable)
   On default File Hiding and Process Hiding are enabled also the driver is hidden in the Registry (if enabled).
 BSOD is disabled and the lists are just
   "mocks" a few are real processes but I suggest to edit it and add you're own stuff.
+  The Debug Mode is disabled on default but it logs everything it currently does by using a bit modified *console.hpp* that can be found in *defs.hpp* ;p.

 ## delivery.cs
 This file is a mockup of what a Payload delivery might look like for this rootkit.
 It wont work right now but I plan on hosting a download link from my Rasperry Pi!